 Building on more than five decades of important contributions to the field, Mayo Clinic is leading the transformation of cancer research and care.
 This work is rooted in patient-centered care, multidisciplinary team science and the translation of cutting-edge research — and it is drastically improving outcomes for patients.

-Each year, more than 138,000 patients with cancer are seen at Mayo Clinic Comprehensive Cancer Center, which treats over 200 types of cancer.
-With more than 360 investigators conducting research and more than 2,150 clinical trial accruals in 2024 alone, Mayo Clinic continues to set the standard for innovation and discovery.
+Each year, more than 150,000 patients with cancer are seen at Mayo Clinic Comprehensive Cancer Center, which treats over 200 types of cancer.
+With more than 360 investigators conducting research and more than 2,500 cancer clinical trial accruals each year, Mayo Clinic continues to set the standard for innovation and discovery.

 From designing the next generation of therapies to leveraging artificial intelligence (AI) to advance lymphoma treatment, these innovations are redefining cancer care.